DevoInc/genesys-ui/packages/core/stories/partials/spacingProps.md

 ## [Spacing props](#spacing-props)

-The spacing scale can be applied to margin or padding properties, in any edge (top, right, bottom and left).
+In a flex structure, we can apply spacing to margin or padding properties on any edge (top, right, bottom, and left).

-When we assign values to spacing props of our flex container components as 'spacing', 'vSpacing' or 'hSpacing', or when we assign layout style props to our `FlexItem`, `Box` or any layout component, we have to pick the value from a predefined list:
+When assigning values to spacing props, such as 'spacing', 'vSpacing', or 'hSpacing' of flex container components or assigning layout style props to FlexItem, Box, or any layout component, values must be selected from a predefined list.

+This list includes values such as '0', 'auto', 'inherit', 'cmp-xxs', 'cmp-xs', 'cmp-sm', 'cmp-md', 'cmp-lg', 'cmp-xl', 'cmp-xxl', 'cmp-xxxl', 'ly-xxs', 'ly-xs', 'ly-sm', 'ly-md', 'ly-lg', 'ly-xl', 'ly-xxl', and 'ly-xxxl'.

 ```js
 const SPACING_PROP_VALUES = [